C. Glenn Begley

 C. Glenn Begley is a hematologist and oncologist who was the CEO of BioCurate, an Australia-based joint venture between the University of Melbourne and Monash University that was launched in 2016.
+The "C. Glenn Begley Award", created by Stanford University in 2025, was named in his honor.
+The award celebrates teams that uphold the highest standards of scientific integrity, fostering innovation that is both impactful and reliable.

 Previously, he worked at the California-based biotech company Akriveia Therapeutics as their chief scientific officer.
 His other previous positions include global head of hematology and oncology research at Amgen, senior vice president and chief scientific officer at TetraLogic Pharmaceuticals, and executive director of the Western Australian Institute of Medical Research.

 He studied medicine at the University of Melbourne.
 He is known for a study he co-authored in 2012 in which he found that only 6 out of 53 (11%) of landmark preclinical studies of cancer drugs could be reproduced.
 He was elected to the American Society for Clinical Investigation in 2000.
 Begley was elected Fellow of the Australian Academy of Health and Medical Sciences in 2015.